 by Dr. Charles Courtney

-When July and August roll around, the hot sun makes midday fishing miserable in Big Bend waters.
+When June, July, August and September roll around, the hot sun makes midday fishing miserable in Big Bend waters.
 However Big Bend anglers have a cooler alternative that will still let them harvest the sea’s bounty, scalloping!
 Scalloping is a cool activity in the midsummer’s heat because you actually get into the water and swim after them.
-The scalloping out of Steinhatchee is very good at this time of year.
-In fact that is the only time of year you can catch your own scallops, since scallop season is open only from July 1 until September 27 and only from the the Pasco County/Hernando County line to Mexico Beach.
-Other times, scalloping is closed over the entire Florida peninsula.
+Scalloping out of Steinhatchee is very good at this time of the year.
+In fact, this is the only time of year you can catch your own scallops, since scallop season is open only from June 16 until September 10 and only from the Fenholloway River/Taylor County to Suwannee River/Dixie County.